bbouya/C-programming/C functions/readme.md

     - declaration : the function's name, return type, and parameters(if any).
     - Definition : the body of the function (code to be executed)

+## C recurion
+recursion is the technique of making a function call itself, this technique provides a way to break complicated problems downs into simple problems which are easier to solve;